top of page

 Cover Letter:

 • Please include the word count.
-There is no need to pitch or describe your story.
+There is no need to pitch or describe your work.

 • Please include a brief, third-person bio.